 Manufacturers, retailers or other actors in charge of disclosing the information do not have the necessary equipment to proceed with the unpackaging of products before they are handed over to waste treatment operators.

-The latter, on the contrary, have specialised expertise and equipment to assess how to dispose of the packaged product and proceed accordingly.
+The latter, on the contrary, have specialised expertise and equipment to manage the packaged product efficientlyand recycle it where possible.
 When packaging is not incinerated, waste treatment operators can better handle operational challenges (e.g. related to complex packaging) and environmental risks such as spillage and breakage, or residue management.

-Verification, documentation, and compliance Issues: the disposal process entails a burdensome documentation requirement, and failures in tracking emptied packaging can increase the risks of counterfeiting.
+Verification, documentation, and compliance issues: the disposal process entails a burdensome documentation requirement, and failures in tracking emptied packaging can increase the risks of counterfeiting.

 High labor costs: The labor costs associated with the unpackaging process are significant, which can add to overall operational expenses.
 The high resource demands contribute to economic challenges faced by manufacturers and waste treatment operators.

-Given these complexities, it is impractical for unsold cosmetics to be separated from their packaging during disposal.
-This recommendation not only simplifies compliance but also aligns on reducing administrative burdens.
+Given these complexities, it is impractical for cosmetics companies to separate unsold cosmetics from their packaging during disposal.
+This recommendation not only simplifies compliance but also aligns with reducing administrative burdens.